Million Dollar Secret: Format

-Twelve contestants reside together in a luxurious lakeside estate known as "The Stag," located at Château Okanagan in Kelowna, British Columbia, Canada.
-On the first day, each player opens a box — one contains $1,000,000.
+A group of contestants reside together in a luxurious lakeside estate known as "The Stag," located at Château Okanagan in Kelowna, British Columbia, Canada.
+On the first day, each player is randomly given a case — one of which contains $1,000,000.
 The contestant who finds it becomes the "Millionaire" and must conceal their identity for the duration of the game.

 The remaining contestants, known as "Hunters," aim to determine who is secretly holding the prize money.
 At the end of each episode, players vote to "lock out" the person they most suspect.
 If the Millionaire is eliminated, the money is re-hidden in a new box and the game continues — this is known as "The Transfer."

+During their stay, the Millionaire receives secret agendas at the start of each new day - secret missions that they must undertake during their stay.
+If they complete the agenda, they receive a game advantage, while some agendas give the Millionaire a penalty if they fail to complete the agenda.
+Occasionally, other players may be given a Secret Agenda.

-Throughout the game, players participate in trust-based challenges, alliance-building exercises, and "Secret Agendas," which are private missions that can influence power and suspicion in the house.
+Throughout the game, players participate in trust-based challenges and alliance-building exercises.
 Winners of the challenges can enter the "trophy room" where one of them receives a clue about the current millionaire.
-The millionaire receives secret agendas at the start of each new day, and if they complete the agenda, they receive a game advantage, while some agendas give the millionaire a disadvantage if they fail to complete the agenda.
-In the evening, the contestants gather at the "Elimination dinner", where they vote for who they think is the millionaire and the one with the most votes is eliminated.
-After only three contestants are left in the game, the final challenge is held, giving the top 2 the ability to swap any two boxes.
+In the evening, the contestants gather at the "Elimination dinner", where they vote for who they think is the Millionaire and the one with the most votes is eliminated.
+After only three contestants are left in the game, the Final Challenge is held, giving the top 2 the ability to swap any two boxes.
 After the final swap, the person with the money in their box is the winner and leaves "The Stag" with $1,000,000.

 The show's format rewards emotional intelligence and psychological deception.
-Critics have compared it to other social-strategy reality shows such as The Traitors and The Mole (which MDS creator Glenn Hugill previously hosted the British verison), but with a reversal of incentives: instead of striving to win the money, one player already has it — and must keep it.
+Critics have compared it to other social-strategy reality shows such as The Traitors and The Mole (a series whose British version was previously hosted by MDS creator Glenn Hugill), but with a reversal of incentives: instead of striving to win the money, one player already has it — and must keep it.